MattWade-MS/QER/README.md

 # QER
-## The Microsoft Teams Quality of Experience Report (QER) for Power BI has two primary functions
+## Welcome to the Microsoft Teams Quality of Experience Report (QER) for Power BI.

+This template was created with two primary goals in mind:
 1. Empower organizations to proactively identify issues that are impacting the Microsoft Teams meeting and calling expierence.
 2. Enable organizations to respond quickly to escalating issues and help answer the question, "What happened during the meeting?"

-The template was created as the output from hundereds of customer workshops across multiple years of effort.
-The template is a community driven project and is constantly evolving due to feedback and improvements in Microsoft telemetry.
-New ideas and insights are incorporated and an updated template is released once a quarter.

 ### Contents
 1. **QERPBI.zip** - The QER Power BI teamplate.
 Includes relase notes and installation instructions (.docx), Microsoft Call Quality Connector (.pqx), and the template (.pbit)